The Many Faces Of Schisandra, from Detoxification, Lipid Metabolism, and Acetyl-Aldehyde

 Detoxification and Xenobiotic Metabolism Genes

-1. Increases CYP3A4 - strong induction via PXR
+1. Increases CYP3A4 - strong induction via PXR at 500-1000mg doses of Schisandra extract after one week, inhibition at low infrequent dosing.
+[29]

 2. Increases CYP2B6 - strong induction via CAR